CopperEgg/apidocs/revealuptime/tags.md

 ------
 Add a new tag to one or more defined probed.

 Required params:

-* a tag
+* a tag ( tags may contain a-z, A-Z, 0-9, - and _)

 * one or more probe_ids to which the tag will be applied

 * if specifying more than one probe_id, use a comma-separated list

 In the following example, a tag labelled "app_group" will be applied to two existing probes, with probe_ids of 4ff9f8512ca1fc338d00000e and 5004a884b0175d20c00000be.

 CURL Command:
 {% highlight sh %}
-curl -u myapikey:U -XPOST https://api.copperegg.com/v2/revealuptime/tags.json -d 'id=app_group&probe_ids=4ff9f8512ca1fc338d00000e,5004a884b0175d20c00000be'
+curl -u APIKEY:U -XPOST https://api.copperegg.com/v2/revealuptime/tags.json -d 'id=app_group&probe_ids=4ff9f8512ca1fc338d00000e,5004a884b0175d20c00000be'
 {% endhighlight %}

 CURL Response: